a4s-ufpb/EducAPI/README.md

 * Maven 4.0.0
 * Swagger 2.9.2
 * JUnit 4
+* JoCoCo Code Coverage
+* REST Assured

- > Note: Use Insomnia or another tool to test calls to API endpoints
+ > Note: Use Postman, Insomnia or another tool to test calls to API endpoints

 ## :rocket: Starting the project